fireduck64/omniclown/README.md

 # omniclown
-A thing to copy transactions from one fork to another to fun
+A thing to copy transactions from one fork to another to fun when someone doesn't impliment replay protection.

 Edit clown.conf for the nodes you want to connect up.